rtmmbarbosa/registry-console/README.md

 # RegistryConsole 🐳

+> **🎵 Vibe Coding Project**
+> This tool was developed during a collaborative vibe coding session to improve and facilitate private Docker registry management.
+Created by Ruben Barbosa and GitHub Copilot through experimental exploration of modern web technologies and registry APIs.

 Modern web interface for Docker Registry management with authentication, environment-based configuration, and comprehensive security features - perfect for production deployments and containerized environments.

 ## ✨ Features